obsquidian/everything/transcripts-canceling.md

 One of Lindsay's former supporters even demanded a $38 lifetime refund, saying:

-    Dear Lindsay, I'm sorry for being pushy, but I really am going to be needing a refund.
+> "Dear Lindsay, I'm sorry for being pushy, but I really am going to be needing a refund.
 I gave money to your operation under the pretense that you wouldn't do anything morally objectionable and supporting ContraPoints and blaming us for taking issue with thought is, in my opinion, amoral.
 Please respond."

 I hope she sent it to them in pennies.